Back up and restore data

 gcloud

-Use the gcloud alpha firestore backups list command:
+Use the gcloud firestore backups list command:

-gcloud alpha firestore backups list \
+gcloud firestore backups list \

 --format="table(name, database, state)"